awsteiner/o2scl/doc/o2scl/sphinx/dev_guide.rst

 - For most recent commit, make sure the tests, examples, and documentation all succeed.
 Check source installs on ubuntu and OS X and a homebrew HEAD install.
-- Try a test build on travis-ci.org
+- Try a test build on docker
 - Make sure snaps are working using
   ``snapcraft build --debug``.
 - Update NEWS file with recent changes.
 - Make the final commit targeted for release.
-- Check the commit succeeds on travis-ci.org
+- Check the commit succeeds on docker
 - Promote the snaps on snapcraft from edge to beta at https://snapcraft.io/o2scl/releases .
 - Refresh the documentation using ``make o2scl-doc``.